meddadaek/face-mask-detection/README.md

 Using Convolutional Neural Networks (CNNs), the model learns to identify subtle differences in facial features between masked and unmasked faces.
-The trained model can later be integrated into real-time systems such as webcam apps or surveillance tools. you can find it in my ##kaggle notbook her: https://www.kaggle.com/code/aekmeddad/face-mask-dataset/notebook
+The trained model can later be integrated into real-time systems such as webcam apps or surveillance tools. you can find it in my kaggle notebook her: https://www.kaggle.com/code/aekmeddad/face-mask-dataset/notebook

 ---